kontakt/wavedrom/unpacked/README.md

 ### Drawing the skin

-User can define own skin in order to change expression properties of resulted timing diagram.
+Users can define their own skin in order to change the visual properties of the resulting timing diagram.
-[http://inkscape.org/ Inkscape] editor can be used to draw the skin.
+The [http://inkscape.org/ Inkscape] editor can be used to draw the skin.

 See
 [default.svg](https://github.com/drom/wavedrom/blob/master/unpacked/skins/default.svg) and
 [narrow.svg](https://github.com/drom/wavedrom/blob/master/unpacked/skins/narrow.svg)
-source for example.
+sources for example.

 ### Packing the skin

-The source skin SVG need to be converted by [bin/svg2js.js](https://github.com/drom/wavedrom/blob/master/bin/svg2js.js) script in order to be used by WaveDrom.
+The source skin SVG needs to be converted by [bin/svg2js.js](https://github.com/drom/wavedrom/blob/master/bin/svg2js.js) script in order to be used by WaveDrom.

-The resulted JSON file much smaller in size and has meta-information needed for WaveDrom to work.
+The resulted JSON file is much smaller in size and has meta-information needed for WaveDrom to work.

 See the example of packed skin:
 [default.js](https://github.com/drom/wavedrom/blob/master/skins/default.js)